mschuchard/linter-packer-validate/README.md

 ### Usage
 - All JSON files with a `builders` key that has an array value will be linted with this linter.
 Be aware of this in case you have a non-Packer JSON file with this characteristic.
 Also be aware of this in case you have a typo for the `builders` key, since this linter will then not trigger.
 - If your Packer template has a JSON parsing error, this linter will notify of it but not provider specific information about it.
 Please use a JSON Linter for that functionality.
-- Multiple errors for the same builder type are currently displayed in one message.
-This will be fixed in an upcoming release.